 Conclusion

 The best Pint fender is going to come up to what you are looking for.
 Are you doing a color scheme?
 Are you looking to have a permanent or convertible top?
 Speaking from years of riding, I cannot emphasize enough that you (in time) will want to remove the fender.
 Having a fast and easy option is the best choice in my opinion.
 If you have a stock fender laying around, try modifying it for a real custom looking one wheel.
+You’ll need a T20 bit to complete this modification.
+If you don’t have one of these, you can pick up a kit from Float Life or from Amazon.

 F.A.Q.’s